algosup/2023-2024-project-5-flutter-team-2/Docs/Technical/flowchart.md

 2 - Candidate details

-3 - Company hiring process
+3 - Company hiring/recruiting process

  ### https://app.creately.com/d/fqCu9nL0a1Z/view ( click on the the link for the Full Diagramm )